 He was diagnosed very early in life; which insurers do not like to see.
 Especially with type 2 diabetes, an early diagnosis is often an indicator of poor lifestyle choices that have led to their illness.

-There are guaranteed issue policies and no health exam policies that cater to clients in this position.
 These policies can be more expensive and offer less coverage but with something as important as life insurance, that is sometimes the choice you must make.

 We helped Don get a much-needed guarantee issue life insurance policy, even though he had been turned down for life insurance in the past.

 We deal with clients with severely impaired risk every day and know which insurers will offer them the life insurance coverage they need, at the most affordable prices.